mobxjs/mobx/docs/refguide/api.md

 }
 ```

-Or as property modifier in combination with `observable.object` / `observable.extendObservable`.
+Or as property modifiers in combination with `observable.object` / `observable.extendObservable`.
 Note that modifiers always 'stick' to the property.
 So they will remain in effect even if a new value is assigned.

 ```javascript